-First off we have to recognize the fact that the elderly can reference a quite wide demographic.
+First off we have to recognize the fact that the elderly can mean a wide range of people.
 Generally speaking, you can be categorized as senior or elderly after reaching 60.

-Now if we take a healthy, active and strong male that isn’t retired and still does physical work and has just turned 60 and compare this with an 80-year-old woman with disabilities that prevent active lifestyle there are certainly differences in their ability and need to lose weight.
+Now if we take a healthy, active, and strong adult that isn’t retired and still does physical work and has just turned 60.
+And compare this with an 80-year-old person with disabilities that prevent an active lifestyle.
+There are certainly differences in their ability and need to lose weight.

-A healthy weight is usually determined with the Body Mass Index or BMI.
+A healthy weight is usually determined by the Body Mass Index or BMI.
 Your optimal body weight is considered to be around 20 to 25 BMI.
 Anything above that is overweight.

 Let’s say both of our examples are slightly overweight or moderately obese (BMI 25 to 30).
 The 60-year-old man would probably benefit greatly from losing enough fat to be normal weight or only slightly overweight.
-But losing weight might actually be detrimental for the 80-year-old woman.
+But losing weight might actually be detrimental for the 80-year-old.
 Why?